 We also operate and franchise Outposts.
 We believe our Outposts redefine the typical coffee shop experience, offering consumers an immersive environment in which to enjoy a freshly brewed cup of high-quality coffee, stock up on Black Rifle Coffee merchandise and bagged coffee, and connect with members of the local community.
-We opened our first

-Company-operated Outpost in 2020 in San Antonio, Texas.
-We are in the early stages of our nationwide growth, with twenty-six Outposts, of which fifteen were companyoperated and eleven were franchised open across eight states, including Texas, Utah, Arizona, Tennessee, Georgia, Oklahoma, Florida and Virginia as of December 31, 2022.
-Our Outpost channel generated \$22.9 million of sales for the year ended December 31, 2022, compared to \$12.0 million over the corresponding period in 2021 representing an increase of 90.5%.
+We opened our first Company-operated Outpost in 2020 in San Antonio, Texas.
+We are in the early stages of our nationwide growth, with thirty-six Outposts, of which eighteen were Company-operated and eighteen were franchised across ten states, including Texas, Utah, Tennessee, Georgia, Virginia, Arizona, Oklahoma, Florida, South Carolina, and Louisiana as of December 31, 2023.
+Our Outpost channel generated \$27.3 million of sales for the year ended December 31, 2023, compared to \$22.9 million over the corresponding period in 2022 representing an increase of 19.2%.